What is the first thing that comes to your mind when you think of Hyderabad?

 Here it the official website for this palace.
 Do check on timings before heading there.

 The Purani Haveli is the Nizam’s museum where his personal belongings have been kept on display.
-The spotlight here is on the Walk-In Wardrobe, which is two wings long.
+The spotlight here is on the Walk-In Wardrobe, which is two-wings long.
 It is said that the Nizam never repeated his clothes and would give them away after wearing them once.
-Some of his clothes, jewellery and accessories are on display.
+Some of his clothes, jewelry and accessories are on display.

 One of the largest museums in India, this place is a treasure trove of antiques, some of which date back to 1st Century.
 The Museum is a home to the collections of Salarjung III, who belonged the Nawab family that served the Nizams as prime minister.
 The Nawab was a connoisseur of art and décor and many rare treasures, not just from India but from Europe find a place in this collection.
 There is a famed musical clock that is kept in a courtyard for public viewing.
 A crowd gathers around various “O” clocks to view the same.
 This is quite similar to the one I mentioned earlier at the Chowmahalla Palace.
 However, I personally, found the other one (Chowmahalla Palace) much more interesting.